MITLibraries/browsertrix-harvester/docs/crawl_data_parsing.md

 Yes, very!

 This application was designed to support the crawling of the MIT Libraries WordPress sites.
-As such, the `CrawlParser` has class properties that define what HTML tags contain metadata about the page and include this in the final output.
+As such, the `CrawlMetadataParser` has class properties that define what HTML tags contain metadata about the page and include this in the final output.
 While some of the generated metadata fields are agnostic to the source or even the HTML itself -- e.g. URL, mimetype, etc. -- other metadata properties like `og_description` are derived from very specific HTML tags that may not be present on non-library websites.

 In the event this application needs to be extended to crawl other websites, and generate metadata records about those pages, this class will need to be reworked to provide a mapping of HTML elements to metadata properties.